 Consisting of approximately 50 islands and cays, of which only 15 are inhabited, this British overseas territory is a heavenly Caribbean destination for discerning travellers.
 Once a haven for smugglers and pirates, today the islands boast unspoilt landscapes and isolated resorts set on secluded bays while the surrounding seas are a yachtie’s paradise.
 Untouched by mass tourism the British Virgin Islands are a blissful retreat for weary souls that wish to do little more than relax and unwind on a wonderful luxury holiday.

-The territory’s third biggest island is the intimate Virgin Gorda, an intimate isle with yacht clubs, sheltered coves and rolling hills and home to the idyllic Rosewood Little Dix Bay.
+The territory’s third biggest island is the intimate Virgin Gorda, an intimate isle with yacht clubs, sheltered coves and rolling hills.
 Fringed by picture-perfect beaches and crystal clear waters, the island’s eight square miles are naturally exquisite.
 Along the south west coast huge granite boulders create a labyrinth of caves and pools between The Baths beach and the less-frequented Spring, Little Trunk and Big Trunk Bays.
 Panoramic island and archipelago views can be enjoyed from the observation tower at Gorda Peak.

 One of our most exclusive Caribbean resorts, Peter Island Resort & Spa, is situated on its own 1800 acre island and offers the true essence of barefoot luxury, even boasting its very own yacht club.
 Peace and serenity permeate through the entire island with its five private beaches, a beautifully tended interior and myriad amenities including an exquisite tropical spa.

 British Virgin Islands Inspiration

 Originally named by Christopher Columbus as ‘Santa Ursula y las Once Mil Virgenes’ (Saint Ursula and...

 Top 10 reasons to visit the British Virgin Islands